EVOLVED-5G/SDK-CLI/docs/source/pipelines.rst

     evolved5g check-pipeline --id YOUR_ID

-The pipelines build, deploy or destroy will return an **ID** which can be used with the command :py:func:`check_pipeline` to see how the NetApp is performing.
+The pipelines build, deploy or destroy will return an **ID** which can be used with the command :py:func:`check-pipeline` to see how the NetApp is performing.

 Very important
 ^^^^^^^^^^^^^^